-We are working towards our main method of communication with parents being via email.
+Our main method of communication with parents is via e- mail.
 Make sure the school office has your email address so you can receive information automatically.
 We encourage all parents to sign up for this service and it is vital that the school office is notified of any changes to e-mail addresses.